 Galand Technical Drawings

-The following technical drawings by Cartoucherie d’Anderlecht and Société Française des Munitions show the Berdan primers being used and the full technical specifications of how they made these 9mm Galand cartridges.
+The following technical drawings by Cartoucherie d’Anderlecht et Société Française des Munitions show the Berdan primers being used and the full technical specifications of how they made these 9mm Galand cartridges.

 Reloadable Galand Cartridge